harness/developer-hub/docs/chaos-engineering/concepts/deployment-architecture.md

 - /docs/chaos-engineering/architecture-and-security/architecture/control-plane
 ---

-## Before you begin, review the following:
+## Before you begin, review the following

 - [All about chaos engineering](/docs/chaos-engineering/concepts/chaos101)

-## System architecture overview
+## System Architecture Overview

 To determine and improve the resilience of an application, you need to execute certain steps (known as chaos experiments) on your cluster.
 This involves two essential components interacting with each other: